jvineis/DEEP-CORE-cazyme-analysis/README.md

     sbatch x_run-anvio-hmm-matrix.shx

 ### Lets have a look at the resulting matrix using R so that we can see how the carbohydrate usage genes are distributed among samples.
 It will be helpful to have some meta data when looking at things in R..
-Just so happens that I have placed a metadata file in this git repository that contains a lot of useful information about each of the samples.
+Just so happens that I have placed a metadata file in this git repository that contains a lot of useful information about each of the samples "DEEP-CORE-METADATA.txt".
 Here are the lines that you need to run in R to begin the data exploration..
 I find this to be truly enjoyable!

+#### If you don't have phyloseq installed, now would be a great time to install..

+#### here are the lines that should get you going with R. Open R studio or normal R and see if these lines will work for you.